-MS Margaritaville Paradise (1991-built as "Costa Classica", last refurbished in 2022 May, renamed from "Grand Classica") is the first of two Classica-class former Costa cruise ships - together with Costa neoRomantica (1993-built/2021-scrapped).
+MS Margaritaville Paradise (1991-built as "Costa Classica", last refurbished in 2022 April-May, renamed from "Grand Classica") is the first of two Classica-class former Costa cruise ships - together with Costa neoRomantica (1993-built/2021-scrapped).
 The ship's name was changed twice after extensive refits in 2014 (Costa neoClassica) and 2022 (Margaritaville Paradise). neoClassica was Costa's oldest liner.

 On August 2, 2017, Costa Cruises announced that the neoClassica ship leaves the fleet in 2018.
 The ship's last Costa cruise itinerary is scheduled for March 4, 2018.
 The decision was made following the 4 newbuilds with scheduled deliveries in 2019-2022.
 Renamed to "Grand Classica", in 2018 Costa neoClassica joined the fleet of the Florida-based company Bahamas Paradise Cruise Line, which current fleet also includes Grand Celebration.